RIFA AB: End of capacitor manufacturing in Sweden

 The need for precision capacitors, which were important in Ericsson's telephone exchanges to filter different telephone calls from each other, disappeared with the move to digital telephony.
 Capacitor manufacturing was thus no longer a core business for Ericsson – and likely why it was sold.
 Evox Rifa closed down their Kalmar factory in 2005, which then had about 220 employees.
 Some operations in Kalmar (development of film capacitors, sales and customer service) were then moved to a subsidiary, Dectron AB, in Algutsrum on Öland, which they acquired in 2001.
 The factory in Gränna was near closure in 2003, after a large part of the production had been moved to Weymouth, Dorset, in the United Kingdom, in a factory previously owned by AVX.
 In 2007, the entire Evox Rifa group was acquired by KEMET Corporation.
 KEMET merged Dectron AB with the operations in Gränna into KEMET Electronics AB, across two facilities.
 In June 2019, the operations in Gränna were closed, when the manufacturing of axial electrolytic capacitors that remained after 2003 was moved to Évora in Portugal.
 At the time of closure, 60 employees remained.
 KEMET Electronics was later acquired by Yageo Corporation, in June 2020.

 Legacy

 On 6 June 1984, the Swedish Post Office issued a series of stamps with the title Made in Sweden to celebrate Swedish innovation and Swedish patents.
 One of the stamps was dedicated to RIFA and the stamp depicts a Subscriber Line Integrated Circuit (SLIC) for managing subscriber steps in Ericsson's telephone exchanges.
 The stamp had a denomination of SEK 2 70 öre and was designed by Tom Hultgren and engraved by Zlatko Jakus.

-RIFA's class-X2 film capacitors, widely used in 1970s and 1980s equipment within mains filtering circuits, are well-known in hobbyist circles for their explosive failure mode after long periods of disuse.
+RIFA's class-X2 paper capacitors, widely used in 1970s and 1980s equipment within mains filtering circuits, but manufactured to this day, are well-known in hobbyist circles for their explosive failure mode, mainly after long periods of disuse.